 TxCell is exclusively developing regulatory T cells that are specific of a single antigen.

-As shown below, our general process starts with a simple blood collection.
-From this blood sample, we produce antigen-specific Treg cells and then expand them before injecting them back to the patient.
+As shown below, our general process starts with a simple leukapheresis.
+From this sample, we produce antigen-specific Treg cells and then expand them before injecting them back to the patient.

 Our platform has the potential to address a wide range of severe inflammatory and autoimmune disorders with unmet medical needs.
 TxCell’s current targets include transplant rejection, multiple sclerosis, inflammatory bowel diseases such as Crohn’s disease, lupus nephritis and skin diseases such as bullous pemphigoid.